 In 2016, Microsoft launched Power Apps (a part of Power Platform) as the prospective replacement for InfoPath.
 They also announced that they will provide extended support for InfoPath until July 2026.
 However, they have stopped providing mainstream support since the year 2021.
 Under this increased pressure, many enterprises have shifted from InfoPath to Power Apps in the last few years.

 Power Apps is a powerful tool that enables modern enterprises to formulate advanced forms with composite apps and workflow sequences seamlessly.
 It also facilitates the creation of custom forms as per your enterprise’s modern business needs.
 Moreover, building apps with Power Apps will not need any sort of coding as it uses a simple drag-and-drop designer.

 Power Apps is power packed with an all-in-one suite of data platforms, apps, connectors and services, making it the finest alternative for InfoPath forms.
 If you are planning to migrate to Power Apps from InfoPath, this blog post is for you.
-We will walk you through the common challenges faced with InfoPath forms and how to overcome those challenges using Power Apps.
+We will walk you through the common challenges with InfoPath forms and how to overcome those challenges using Power Apps.

 Common challenges with InfoPath forms

 - Compatibility issues: One of the biggest drawbacks of InfoPath is its inability to render on mobile devices.
 Apart from the platform compatibility, there are some limitations on file uploads owing to browser incompatibility.

 - Scalability issues: Scaling up InfoPath forms as per the current standards is extremely tricky due to its complex build.
 Consequently, Microsoft has made all InfoPath-based services and solutions obsolete.